The Role of Clear Instructions in Classroom!

 The energizer can be used to help students focus on the instructions.
 It’s possible that the energizer has the opposite meaning of instruction.
 For instance, “set” mean “stand,” and “stand” means “to set.”
 Similarly, “start” means “stop” and “stop” means “start.”
 This will sharpen and train the children to comprehend instructions quickly.

 The teachers, particularly the fresh teachers must work on their instructions.
 They can write the instructions for every stage of the class and may practice accordingly in class.
-With the modern technologies, they can also record their instruction and later on listen to them for self-correction.
+With modern technologies, they can also record their instruction and later on listen to them for self-correction.

 Read more about teaching and learning